-Farmers to observe relay hunger strike on Monday; Haryana toll plazas to be blocked
+Farmers to observe relay hunger strike on Monday; Bang ‘thalis’ during PM Modi's Mann ki Baat

 New Delhi, Dec 20: Farmer Unions protesting against Centre's farm law have announced a 24-hour relay hunger strike tomorrow and issued a call to oppose Prime Minister Narendra Modi's 'Mann ki Baat' programme on November 27.